sherinksaji/SkinCancerPredictionModel/README.md

 •	Model's inputs : jpeg image of the skin lesion of concern and user input for the lesion's age, sex, and location

 •	Model output: label of 0 or 1, indicating whether a person has healthy skin or is at the onset of skin cancer.
+  - '0' means malignancy of melanoma
+  - '1' means benign of melanoma

 ## Table Of Contents

 - Project Notebook: